Rules, Terms and Conditions of Service

 4.1.
 The minimum number of drivers entered into a race belonging to the same team is limited to one and the maximum number of drivers in a race belonging to the same team is limited to two.
 Teams may have affiliated teams.

 4.2.
-The deadline for driver line-up changes within a team is by 2pm (GMT+2) on the Wednesday before a round’s HLQ session opens (Thursday).
+The deadline for driver line-up changes within a team is by 2pm (GMT+2) on the Sunday before race week.

 4.3.
 Any team composition changes will result in a full loss of team points for the entire team.